MicrosoftDocs/customer-voice/fp-docs/choose-environment.md

 To work with surveys in an environment, install the [Forms Pro app from Microsoft AppSource](https://appsource.microsoft.com/product/dynamics-365/mscrm.shimla?tab=Overview), and assign the Survey Owner role to users.
 If you switch to an environment that doesn't have Forms Pro, an error message is displayed.

 > [!NOTE]
-> - If you have organizations for Dynamics 365 Sales, Customer Service, Marketing, and Talent, Forms Pro entities are already installed in these organizations.
+> If you have organizations for Dynamics 365 Sales, Customer Service, Marketing, and Talent, Forms Pro entities are already installed in these organizations.
-> - The default environment is based on Common Data Service.
-Please refer to [service protection API limits](https://docs.microsoft.com/powerapps/developer/common-data-service/api-limits) before planning a large scale deployment.

 ## Privileges required